History of St Paul's

 St Paul’s joins Bosco Catholic Education Trust

-On 1st January St Paul’s officially joined Bosco Catholic Education Trust.
+On 1st January, St Paul’s officially joined Bosco Catholic Education Trust.
 We had worked closely with schools in the trust through our leadership of Inspire Teaching School Alliance and the leadership of the Maths Hub.
-We also continued to develop the links with St Philip Howard Catholic School as the other secondary school in the trust.
-St Paul’s joining meant the trust is now five schools in total and over 3000 students.
+We also continued to develop links with St Philip Howard Catholic School, the other secondary school in the trust.
+St Paul’s joining means the trust now has five schools and over 3000 students.

-We had a great year full of energy, enjoyment and achievement and celebrated the end of the school year with the school musical production Legally Blonde as a summer term production for the first time instead of the normal February production.
+We had a great year full of energy, enjoyment, and achievement, and we celebrated the end of the school year with the school musical Legally Blonde, which was, for the first time, a summer term production instead of the regular February production.

-In August 2022 St Paul's celebrated the best ever results at GCSE and A level with 80% of students achieving A*-B at A level with 54% of all grades being A*/A. This led to 91% of students gaining their first-choice university and 9% being offered their reserve choice, 21% going to Russell group universities.
+In August 2022, St Paul’s celebrated the best ever results at GCSE and A level, with 80% of students achieving A*-B at A level and 54% of all grades being A*/A. This led to 91% of students gaining their first-choice university, 9% being offered their reserve choice, and 21% going to Russell group universities.

-At GCSE 75% of all grades were Graded 9-5 and 86% 9-4.
-All staff, families and students were immensely proud of all that they achieved especially overcoming the challenges faced during the COVID pandemic.
+At GCSE, 75% of all grades were 9-5, and 86% were 9-4.
+All staff, families, and students were immensely proud of their achievements, especially of overcoming the challenges faced during the COVID-19 pandemic.

 2022 Sixth Form Students